Red Bull Ring

 The crash prompted the first major changes at the circuit, first a slight tightening of the first corner in 1976 and then the insertion of a chicane the following year.
 Still the circuit had its dangers.
 Stefan Johansson was lucky to survive a crash in practice for the 1987 race, when his McLaren struck an errant deer which had strayed onto the track.
 Deer and car were much less fortunate.
 Then in the race, multiple crashes on the narrow start-finish straight proved the final straw for the FIA, which dropped the Österrichring from the F1 calendar.

-In response, the circuit made changes, increasing run-off in a number of corners.
+In response, the circuit made further changes, increasing run-off in a number of corners.
 At the Bosch-Kurve, in particular, this required a slight tightening of the corner so that it effectively ran on the inside of the previous tarmac, freeing up the space previously used to insert a gravel trap, slowing the corner but retaining much of its previous character.
 The main straight was also widened by three metres and selected other parts by two meters.

 It wasn't enough to win back the F1 brigade, but it did secure rounds of the new World Superbike Championship between 1988 and 1994.
 By 1995, the major race event was a round of the new German STW Cup for touring cars but, after a crash at the first turn which saw the Audi of Hans Stuck ride alarmingly up the earth bank, it was apparent that major changes were needed to secure the circuit's future.